 Keeping in mind your app’s business objectives is crucial when defining key metrics to improve through A/B testing.

-For the vast majority of mobile apps, the most important metric is user conversion rate.
+For the vast majority of mobile apps, the most important metric is the user conversion rate.
 A “user conversion” is a specific action a user takes that gets you closer to your app’s monetization goals.
 You can define different user conversion events for different stages of interaction with your product.

 Here are just a few examples of possible user conversion events: